timmorrisdev/ms4-sea-and-shore-store/README.md

 - As a registered user, I should be able to rate and leave reviews for products on the site.
 - As a registered user, I should be able to contact the business owner with any queries I might have.

-### Future Dev

-- As a registered user, I should be able to read about the latest products being tested by the business team on the blog.
-- As a registered user, I should be able to leave comments on the blog posts to offer my opinions / advice to other users of the website.
-- As a registered user, I should be able to have products recommended to me based on my order history.

 ### Admin

 - As an admin user, I should be able to add, edit and delete items from the product range.
 - As an admin user, I should have access to an admin section to see details of users and orders.
 - As an admin user, I should be able to offer incentive to make larger purchases by offering free delivery over a set amount.

-- As an admin user, I should be able to interact with my frequent customers using the blog and comments section and offer advice and real-world testing of selected products in the store.

 ## Design